absort-io/google-form-autofill/README.md

 # Warning.
 Code is basically working, but NEEDS a lot of optimization to be declared as 'usable'.
+Feel free to study it, that's the main purpose.

 # Introduction
 Auto-filling google form using selenium and python.